VinaLx/VinaLx.github.io/_posts/2017-09-07-haskell-basic-monad.md

 It basically says: if some type `a` has the following operations (`+`, `-`, `*`) defined, then we can treat it as a `Num` (number), and we would be able to write more general function using the `Num` typeclass instead of a specific type which represents some kind of number (`Integer`, `Double` etc.).
 And not surprisingly, `Integer`, `Double` types are _instances_ of the `Num` type class and define their arithmetic operations.

-Recall that `Monad` in haskell is actually a kind of typeclass, which says that: if some type have some Monad like operations, then we can call it a monad.
+Recall that `Monad` in haskell is actually a typeclass, which says that: if some type have some Monad like operations (and follow certain rules, which cannot be enforced by syntax though), then we can call it a monad.
 And that's actually the case, we have many monad instances defined in haskell basic library.

 ## the Monad definition